rtaylor034/datapack-archive-unfinished/README.md

 As awesome as this idea was, I started to realize that it would probably be better to write a package manager as an external program.

 I believe the nail in the coffin was when I got stumped on the issue of pack execution order.
-I could not find a way to control execution order without complicating the process for developers.<br>
+I could not find a way to control execution order without complicating the process for developers more than I would like.<br>
 Without controlling execution order there would be fundamental pack recognition issues during dependency checking.

 ## XP Health